JapaneseJLPT

 can be seen; is viewable

-Shōsai wa u~ebusaito de ga mirareru.
+Webusaito de jikan ga mirareru.

-Details can be viewed on the website.
+The time can be viewed on the website.

-Rare exhibits can be seen in this museum.
+Old items can be seen in this museum.

-Kōen de ōku no tori ga mirareru.
+Kōen de takusan no tori ga mirareru.

 Many birds can be seen in the park.